opencadc/docker-base/cadc-tomcat/README.md

 ```
 JAVA_OPTS=" {options added during tomcat startup} $JAVA_OPTS"
 ```
 Note: the default JAVA_OPTS include setting max stack space and max heap size to sensible limits (currently 512MiB and 2GiB respectively).

-### cadcproxy.pem
+### Client certificates
-This optional client certificate is made available as `{user.home}/.ssl/cadcproxy.pem` for use by the application (typically: server-to-server calls for A&A support).
+Zero or more client certificate(s) may be included in the config directory and are made available as `{user.home}/.ssl/{cert filename}` for use by the application (typically: server-to-server calls for A&A support).
+Client certificate files must have a `.pem` extension.

 TBD: this is questionable since this is a credential and not configuration per se and it probably expires during the lifetime of the container.